SebastianoF/bruker2nifti/README.md

 + Command Line Utility (CLI) to integrate it in a bash script,
 + Graphical User Interface (GUI).

-Moreover, a launcher can be automatically created to access the GUI with no Python knowledge.
+Moreover, a launcher can be automatically created to access the GUI with no-Python knowledge required.

 #### Python command shell
 Create a [virtualenvironment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), activate it, and install